Cost-Effective Wellness Swaps: Don’t Break the Bank for Your Health

 - exercise at home with YouTube videos or other on demand workouts (there are TONS, so this post may be helpful in choosing)

 - join a gym for much less and take free classes there or use one of their trainers (first session or two is usually free) to learn machines and ask questions

 - services like Classpass give you access to a multitude of boutique studios for one monthly price

 - take advantage of free trials (many studios offer a free week or a free number of classes)

-Let me know the ways that you make health and wellness affordable and if I missed anything.
+What are some wellness swaps you’ve made?
 The more healthy options we know, the more we all benefit!